danielaparker/jsoncons/src/doc/Classes/json_parse_exception.md

 Output:

-    Caught json_parse_exception with category json_input, code 1 and message Unexpected value separator ',' detected at line 1 and column 10
+    Caught json_parse_exception with category json_input, code 1 and message Unexpected value separator ',' at line 1 and column 10